rizonahmed/Job-task-clint/README.md

 # JobTask
-TaskMate is a modern task management application built with React and Vite.
+JObTask is a modern task management application built with React and Vite.
 It features a drag-and-drop interface, real-time updates, and a clean, intuitive design for managing your daily tasks efficiently.

 ## 🔗 Live Links
 - **Frontend:** [https://job-task-13f1d.web.app/login](#)